 Many people are not sure how to use this thing.
 Luckily, the cricket pen comes with instructions on the back of the package.

 Basically, you put everything in the container just like this.
-Put some veggies or fruit in the food bowl and some water in the water bowl.
+Put some veggies or fruit in the

 Then, put the cover on it.
 Open the lid as shown previously in this article and put the crickets from the box they come in from the pet shop in the Exo Terra Cricket Pen.
 Close the lid.